SohamJog/toldyouso/README.md

 ## Contributing

-Feel free to suggest any suggestions.
+Feel free to suggest any features.
 You may also fork this project and add your own functionality.